Octagon House (novel)

 Octagon House is a 1937 serialized novel by Phoebe Atwood Taylor that was distributed by the Associated Press and appeared in multiple newspapers in the United States.

 Plot

 Octagon House tells the story of a New England town so scandalized by the offensive mural installed in their new post office that they paint over it.
 The novel focuses on government incompetence in general; a large and luxurious post office is built in a Cape Cod town with only 800 year-round residents.
-The mural, painted on the ceiling by Jack Lorne, a local painter who had stolen the commission through cronyism from Peggy Boone, another local painter, is titled The History and Customs of Cape Cod.
+The mural, painted on the ceiling by Jack Lorne, a local painter who had stolen the commission through cronyism, is titled The History and Customs of Cape Cod.
 Asey Mayo, the protagonist, is called in to solve the murder of Lorne's wife Marina.
 Multiple local prominent citizens are "viciously caricatured" in the painting.

 Reactions to the mural take center stage to the solving of the mystery, as the townspeople are aghast at what it depicts:

 Eventually postal staff misplace a key to the building and the mural is painted over after hours.